MeixianWang2/MeixianWang2.github.io/_portfolio/howtoreview.md

 ---
-title: "How to review a paper"
+title: "How to review a paper -- Learning from MISQ reviewer workshop2025"
 collection: portfolio
 ---
-**-- Learning from MISQ reviewer workshop2025**

 Role of the Reviewer —— Advisor, not Decision Maker.
 Never recommend accept/R&R/reject in your review content.